CalebBartle/MNCT/README.md

 # Getting Started
-Download the entire repository and start by launching MerakiNetworkTool.ps1
+Download the entire repository and start by launching MerakiNetworkTool.ps1 At this time, the project supports and has been tested using Powershell 5.1+ Given the age and infancy of the project, it is highly recommended to use Powershell ISE or VSCode to launch the project.
+It's also recommended to allow debugging.

 The guide below (provided by https://github.com/sanderkl), will walk through the pre-requisite steps regarding creating your API key as well as ensuring your Organization is configured to use APIs.